Ealab-collab/reactive-json-docs/README.md

 This project shows how to use *reactive-json*, and also serves as the standalone release of reactive-json.

+## The gist

+The standalone released files can be found in the "Download" section of the Bitbucket repository: [Download section](https://bitbucket.org/ea-lab/reactive-json-standalone/downloads/).

 Run the demo app with `npm start`.

 Build the standalone assets (JS and CSS) with `npm run build`.
 The files